 See it in action: Notice how imaginative and vivid this video is.
 In it, Joe Polish (one of the best copywriters alive) explains why selling is good.

 He cites historical figures.
 He doesn’t shy away from strong words like “evil”.
 He compares it to oxygen that keeps our economy running.
-He makes full use of what the whiteboard animation format is capable of, and the result is compelling and, dare we say, brilliant!
+He makes full use of what the whiteboard and cartoon animation format is capable of, and the result is compelling and, dare we say, brilliant!

 Call to action

 Admit it, you saw this one coming!
-A call to action is essential for any whiteboard animation video that’s meant to urge people to do something: make a purchase, give their email address, call someone, download a freebie… You name it, you’ll want a call to action for it!
+A call to action is essential for any whiteboard and cartoon animation video that’s meant to urge people to do something: make a purchase, give their email address, call someone, download a freebie… You name it, you’ll want a call to action for it!

 There is just one hard rule that makes an effective call to action: make it as simple as possible.
 Make it impossible to misunderstand.
 This is easy to do: